 Dr James Robinson, PhD (York)

-I am a Leverhulme Early Career Fellow in the Department, working on a project entitled 'The Medieval Dialogue of Reason and Belief in Modern Poetry'.
-This project is now focused on the work of Ted Hughes, exploring his engagement with a range of medieval literature including Chaucer, Dante, 'Sir Gawain and the Green Knight' and Islamic and Persian poetries.
+From 2013-2016 I was Leverhulme Early Career Fellow in the Department, and am currently working on a monograph arising from this fellowship entitled Ted Hughes and Medieval Literature: 'Deliberate Affiliation', which explores the engagement of Hughes with a range of medieval literature including Chaucer, Dante, 'Sir Gawain and the Green Knight' and Islamic and Persian poetries.

 - Robinson, James (2016).
 Joyce's Dante: Exile, Memory and Community.
 Cambridge University Press.

 - Robinson, James (2018).
 'Our Chaucer': Ted Hughes, Sylvia Plath, and the Politics of Medieval Reading.
 In Ted Hughes, Nature and Culture.
 Roberts, Neil, Wormald, Mark & Gifford, Terry Palgrave Macmillan.
 143-159.

 - Robinson, James (2018).
 Hughes and the Middle Ages.
 In Ted Hughes in Context.
 Gifford, Terry Cambridge University Press.
 209-218.

 - Robinson, James (2011).
 "Purgatorio" in the "Portrait": Dante, Heterodoxy and the Education of James Joyce.
 In Dante in the Nineteenth Century: Reception, Canonicity, Popularization.
 Havely, Nick Peter Lang.
 19: 261-279.

 - Robinson, James (2019).
 'The Sound of Dante's Language': An Alternative Medieval Tradition for Ted Hughes.
 The Ted Hughes Society Journal 7(2): 35-46.